SAP-samples/teched2024-IN180/exercises/ex5/README.md

 ![](/exercises/ex5/images/ex5_1_6.png)

-<br> In the Auth section, change the type  from 'OAuth 2.0' to 'Bearer Token',  paste the access token copied from the previous step and click on the -> Send icon at the right side of the screen.
+<br> In the Auth section, change the type  from 'OAuth 2.0' to 'Bearer Token',  paste the access token copied from the previous step, and click on the -> Send icon at the right side of the screen.

 ![](/exercises/ex5/images/ex5_1_7.png)